AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/genai/readme.md

 ## API Endpoints

 The API is documented via OpenAPI/Swagger and can be viewed at `http://127.0.0.1:8000/docs` when the server is running.
+This requires the [Development Setup](../README.md#development-setup).

 * `POST /generate_audio_transition`

     * **Request Body (JSON):** Information about the songs and the desired message type.
 The structure is now nested for clarity.

         ```json
         {
           "message_type": 1,